About Le Moulin de Pezenas

 At the start of the XIXth century, the mill is used for irrigation, with turbines and pumps.
 The southside has been partly added and lifted.”
 Mérimée Base

 After much historical research, a decision was taken to inscribe the mill on the list of Monuments Historiques.
-This was easy given the quality of the building – and guaranteed its permanence.
+This was easy, given the quality of the building – and thus guaranteed its permanence.

-In the construction permit, the only modification agreed upon was the opening of three French windows to the terrace.
-These were made in the same way as the original mullion windows.
+The only modification that was allowed in the construction permit, was the opening of three French windows unto the terrace.
+These were done in the same stonework as the original mullion windows.

-Masons, carpenters, roofers, etc., between 5 and 10 people relayed for over a year and a half over this site giving a second life to this superb building.
+Masons, carpenters, roofers, etc., between 5 to 10 people relayed for over a year and a half over this site, enabling this superb building to literally resurrect.

-The works started by the restoration of the roof; the main elements of the structure were kept and only slightly modified.
-Traces of corbel offsets on the walls were perceived enabling the restitution of the overhang of the magnificent “à l’italienne” roof.
+The works commenced with the restoration of the roof; the main elements of the structure were kept and only slightly modified.
+Traces of corbel offsets on the walls were noted, enabling the restitution of the overhang of the magnificent “à l’italienne” roof.
 The terrace over the river was reconstructed by leaning it against the original foundations of the Moulin.
 As for the river bank, they were consolidated and the water circuit around the Moulin re-established.

-Under the imposing framework dating back to the end of the 19th century, the interior of the 250 sq. meter mill has been converted into a big family home in which each level can be lived in an independent manner if desired.
+Under the imposing framework, dating back to the end of the 19th century, the interior of the 250 sq. meter mill has been converted into a big family home with the possibility of each floor being independent from each other.

 Traditional materials were chosen in coherence with the history of the Moulin; the artisans used essentially whitewash and stone shell rock from the Gard, a sedimentary rock with visible shell fossils.

-As for the decoration, light and bright tones have been preferred.
-Linen and cotton for the house-hold linens evoke a tranquility and lightness of “vacation in the South”.
+As for the decoration, light and bright tones has been chosen.
+Linen and cotton materials for the linens evoke a tranquility and lightness of “vacation in the South”.

 As in every Pierres d’Histoire house, contemporary objects mingle with beautiful patina furniture.
-And with a nod to its past viticultural character, the doors used are the old doors of the wine cellars and have been readapted for everyday use.
+In honor of its viticultural past, the doors are the old doors of the wine cellars.